mmomtchev/magickwand.js/README.md

 npm install node-magickwand --build-from-source
 ```

 You will need a working C++ environment.
 On Windows nothing but VS 2022 works at the moment.
 This will also rebuild the included Magick++ library.
-On Linux and macOS, it will invoke its `configure` script which will auto-detect whatever usable libraries you have installed on your system.

-**This is the currently recommended method of installation on Linux until a proper fully-contained build is implemented.**

 ### Rebuilding from git or using an externally provided ImageMagick library